emht/competitive_coding/README.md

 To understand git and github more properly follow, my Understanding-Github repo, git-scm and try.github.com.
 All these resources are well described in my Understanding-Github repo.

+Note: At first visit, just solve the problem, later revisit the problem and Improve it to incorporate Dynamic programming.